tanakamasayuki/ESP32AutoSync/SPEC.md

 - `send/receive` auto-select `xQueueSend` / `xQueueSendFromISR` / `xQueueReceive` / `xQueueReceiveFromISR`, with `portYIELD_FROM_ISR` handled inside when needed.
 - `T` should be copy/move-capable.
 For large payloads, pass pointers or small structs.
 - Returns `bool` (false on timeout/full).
 Failures log; caller recovers.
+- Thread/ISR safety: multiple tasks may send/receive on the same instance.
+ISR receive works via FromISR, but keep actual processing in tasks; receiving in ISR is possible but not the primary pattern.

 ### 5.2 Notify
 Task notification (counter/bits).
 Use `notify()` to accumulate, `take()` to consume one, `setBits()` / `waitBits()` for bit waits.